 Interested in engineering, he studied architecture from 1916 to 1919 at the University of Southern California.
-There, he got a degree and as a student, began to design various structures and buildings for residents.
+There, he got a degree and began designing various structures and buildings for residents as a student.

-A year later, he founded his business called the Paul R. Williams and Associates and was given license to practice in Tennessee, Washington D.C, and New York.
+A year later, he founded his business called the Paul R. Williams and Associates and was licensed to practice in Tennessee, Washington D.C., and New York.

-Paul R. Williams broke a racial record by becoming a civic leader and the first African American member of the American Institute of Architects (AIA).
+Paul R. Williams broke a racial record by becoming a civic leader and the first African American American Institute of Architects (AIA) member.

-In 1912, soon after he graduated from High school, he got lots of internships and jobs at local architecture companies.
-Though he was discouraged, Williams moved further to take classes at the Los Angeles Beaux-Arts School.
+In 1912, soon after graduating from High school, he got many internships and jobs at local architecture companies.
+Though discouraged, Williams moved further to take classes at the Los Angeles Beaux-Arts School.

 He was later appointed to the first Los Angeles City Planning Commission.
-After which he became a certified architect and began working under the great John C. Austin.
-Opening his practice in 1923 was a big achievement, even as he served as an architect for the Navy during World War II.
+After this, he became a certified architect and began working under the great John C. Austin.
+Opening his practice in 1923 was a significant achievement, even as he served as an architect for the Navy during World War II.

 Sometime in his career, Williams became interested in prefabricated structures.
-He decided to work with Wallace Neff to design experimental small structures that took a few days and materials to construct.
+He decided to work with Wallace Neff to design small experimental systems that took a few days and materials to construct.

 Awards and Recognition

-In 1951, Williams won the Omega Psi Phi fraternity, Man of the Year award.
-He received the Spingarn Medal from the NAACP in 1953, for his wonderful outstanding contributions as an architect and full-time member of the African-American community.
+In 1951, Williams won the Omega Psi Phi Fraternity Man of the Year award.
+He received the Spingarn Medal from the NAACP in 1953 for his extraordinary outstanding contributions as an architect and full-time member of the African-American community.